“Hello. This is Calea,” said the woman on the other end of the line.

 The first to be served was the Chocolate Cake (P85).
 At first glance, it looked like those that abound the cafes of Manila.
 It’s a sponge cake with chocolate topping and custard filling.
 Though it looks ordinary, you will feel the difference the moment you pierce it with a fork.
 It’s a bit more compact than most cakes.
 Although as soft as your regular choco delight, you know you’re getting more of the cake than air, which fills most regular sponge cakes.

 And the taste?
-Better than most chocolate cakes I had tasted.
+Better than most chocolate cakes that had graced my tastebuds.

 Next to be served was the Fruity Cheesecake (P80), named so because it had strawberry, blueberry and raspberry(?) toppings.
 But these berries were not the only thing that made it fruity.
 There were also bits of pineapples and other fruits buried deep inside the cheesecake.